 EARLY CHILDHOOD COURSE SCHEDULE

-Classes will commence June 22, 2017 – June 24, 2018 and continue one weekend per month through out the school year, with two weeks of classes in July.
-Review classes are scheduled in June, 2018, culminating in final exams.
+Classes will commence July 3, 2018 with two weeks of classes and will continue one weekend per month through out the school year.
+Review classes are scheduled in June, 2019, culminating in final exams in July 2019.
 All phases of work for the course must be completed before final examinations.
 The Practicum portion of the course may be undertaken at any Montessori school and arrangements for practicum are the responsibility of the adult learner.
 Assistance will be given in making contact to arrange the practicum placement.